Ottawa: Early history

-The Ottawa Valley became habitable around 10,000 years ago, following the natural draining of the Champlain Sea.
-Archaeological findings of arrowheads, tools and pottery indicate that Indigenous populations first settled in the area about 6,500 years ago.
+The Ottawa Valley became habitable around 10,000 years ago following the natural draining of the Champlain Sea.
+The first evidence of human presence in the Ottawa Valley are spearpoints dated 8000-8500 years before present.
+By 6000 years before present, there were robust trading and communications networks.
+Approximately 3000-3500 years before present, there is definitive evidence of continuously existing settlements, including likely hearths and heavy tools.
+In closer proximity to the modern bounds of the City of Ottawa, there has been documentation of specific settlements at the mouth of the Gatineau River dating back to 3000-3500 years prior to post-Columbian contact.
 These findings suggest that these Algonquin people were engaged in foraging, hunting and fishing, but also trade and travel.
 Three major rivers meet within Ottawa, making it an important trade and travel area for thousands of years.
-The Algonquins are a broad Indigenous people who are closely related to the Odawa and Ojibwe peoples.
 This period ended with the arrival of settlers and colonization of North America by Europeans during and after the 15th century.

 European exploration and early development

 In 1610, Étienne Brûlé became the first documented European to navigate the Ottawa River, passing what would become Ottawa on his way to the Great Lakes.
 Three years later, Samuel de Champlain wrote about the waterfalls in the area and about his encounters with the Algonquin people.

 The first non-Indigenous settlement in the area was created by Philemon Wright, a New Englander.
 Wright founded a lumber town in the area on 7 March 1800 on the north side of the river, across from the present-day city of Ottawa in Hull.
-He, with five other families and twenty-five labourers, also created an agricultural community, which was named Wright's Town.
+He, with five other families and twenty-five labourers, also created an agricultural community called Wright's Town, which would later become Gatineau.
 Wright pioneered the Ottawa Valley timber trade (soon to be the area's most significant economic activity) by transporting timber by river from the Ottawa Valley to Quebec City.

-In 1826, news of the British military's impending construction of the Rideau Canal led to land speculators founding a community on the south side of the Ottawa River.
-The following year, the town was named after British military engineer Colonel John By who was responsible for the entire Rideau Waterway construction project.
-The Rideau canal provided a secure route between Montreal and Kingston on Lake Ontario.
+In the 1820s, news of the British military's impending construction of the Rideau Canal led to land speculation by John Le Breton, a local businessman who bought a land lot on the prediction of the upcoming construction, which led to an alternative canal course being selected.
+A town was established in 1826 and in 1827 was named after the British military engineer Colonel John By, who was responsible for the Rideau Waterway construction project.
+The Rideau Canal provided a secure route between Montreal and Kingston on Lake Ontario.
 It bypassed a vulnerable stretch of the St. Lawrence River bordering the state of New York that had left re-supply ships bound for southwestern Ontario easily exposed to enemy fire during the War of 1812.